mmkepler/open-weather/README.md

 The client can also click on the forecast button and the app will send a request for the forecast and load it.

-The Open weather Api doesn't allow for requests of current conditions and forecast, I decided to only request forcast if the client wants it so it will have a quicker initial load time.
+The Openweather API doesn't allow for requests of current conditions and forecast, I decided to only request forecast if the client wants it so it will have a quicker initial load time.

-Assets needed for loading the page are cached by a workbox serviceworker and can be loaded while offline.
+Assets needed for loading the page are cached by a workbox service worker and can be loaded while offline.
 The client will be alerted if they may be offline.

 I realize that weather changes by the minute, so at this time the app doesn't cache any weather data.